pytorch/pytorch/aten/src/ATen/native/README.md

 requires C++ implementations for three situations `abs(Tensor self)  -> Tensor`, `abs_(Tensor self) -> Tensor` and `abs_out(Tensor out, Tensor self) -> Tensor`.

-Now, as we move towards the unification, we use different syntax to represent some of this using annotations and translate to the legacy schema for the downstream consumers such as the C++ code generation.
+Now, as we move towards the unification, we start to use a different syntax to represent this by using annotations.
+In the end we still translate to the legacy schema for the downstream consumers such as the C++ code generation, but this will soon change.

-For this schema we restrict ourselves to `Tensor(a)` and `Tensor(a!)`.
 If two Tensors carry the same annotation, they both *may* represent the same memory.
 A write annotation, as indicated by an exclamation mark, indicates that they both *may* also be written to.

 Let's revisit the previous three situtations
   - `abs(Tensor self) -> Tensor` stays the same as it will always allocate new memory.